QubesOS/qubes-core-qrexec/agent/qrexec-client-vm.rst

 In both cases, if process (local or remote) was terminated by a signal, exit status is 128+signal number.

-If service call is denied by dom0, ``qrexec-client-vm`` exit with status 126.
+If service call is denied by dom0, ``qrexec-client-vm`` exits with status 126.
+If invoking the service fails for some other reason, such as resource exhaustion or a system configuration problem, ``qrexec-client-vm`` exits with status 125.

 AUTHORS
 =======